learn-academy-2020-bravo/week-6-assessment-sjproctor/interview-questions.md

 5. Consider the Rails routes below.
 Describe the responsibility of each route.

-/users        method="GET"
+/users        method="GET" - get all the users in the database, index

-/users/1      method="GET"
+/users/1      method="GET" - get just one user, show

-/users/new    method="GET"
+/users/new    method="GET" - display a form, new

-/users/       method="POST"
+/users/       method="POST" - user can submit data, create

-/users/1      method="PUT"
+/users/1      method="PUT" - edit an existing entry, update

-/users/1      method="DELETE"
+/users/1      method="DELETE" - delete a user, destroy